Genus Zero Kashiwara-Vergne Solutions from Braids: Moperad expansions: The moperad of parenthesized braids with a frozen strand

-\item The right-module structure of $\PaB^1$ over $\PaB$ is defined by the functors for $1\leq i\leq n$, as follows.
-On objects, $\circ_i$ is the right action of $\Omega$ on $\Omega^1$ as in Definition~\ref{def:MoperadParMerm}.
-On morphisms, $\circ_i$ is defined by considering a morphism in arity $n$ as a braid on $n+1$ strands indexed 0 to $n$, and using the operad insertion into its $i$-indexed strand. \end{enumerate} \end{definition}
+for $1\leq i\leq n$.
+On objects, $\circ_i$ is the right action of $\Omega$ on $\Omega^1$ from Definition~\ref{def:MoperadParMerm}.
+On morphisms, $\circ_i$ is defined by viewing a morphism in arity $n$ as a braid on $n+1$ strands indexed from $0$ to $n$, and inserting into the strand labeled $i$. \end{enumerate} \end{definition}

 Like the operad $\PaB$, the $\PaB$-moperad $\PaB^1$ admits a finite presentation \cite[Theorem 3.4]{calaque20moperadic}.
 In other words, every morphism in $\PaB^1$ can be obtained from a finite number of generating morphisms via operadic, monoidal, and categorical compositions, permutations, and $\PaB$-actions; subject to finitely many relations.